fsismondi/ttproto/CONTRIBUTING.rst

 ttproto uses pcaps (not pcap-ng) as input for analysing the exchanged frames during an interop test.
 This makes ttproto an easier tool to integrate into other systems given it's passive, non intrusive approach for running tests.

-.. contents:: Table of content

-.. note:: TODO list:
-    - Put doc about how to dev a lib for a protocol
-    - Document conformance test suite
-    - Put doc about Templates if needed (optional)
-    - Document amqp and http interface of ttproto

 Interoperability test suite / TAT